ha5dzs/optitrack-motive-file-converter/README.md

 converter.exe <path_to_take_file> <path_to_csv_file> <OPTIONAL: rotation_format>
 ```

 This code creates the .csv file at `path_to_csv_file`, by reading `path_to_take_file`.
-The default output format is quaternions, but if you want Euler angles and with different rotation orders, you can do this too, by simply adding a number as an extra input argument.
+The default output format is quaternions.
+You can change this by editing `CSVExporterSettings.motive`.
+If you want Euler angles and with different rotation orders for each file you process, you can simply add a number as an extra input argument.
 This number is interpreted as:

 rotation_format  Format and rotation order
  * 0: Quaternion, `w-x-y-z` (`w-i-j-k`)